-Most plantations use trees neatly planted in lines.
+Most plantations plant trees neatly in lines.

-Inking faulty print A fussy tree only grows in rainforests biotope or plantations that fall within 20 degrees of the equator; from Tropic of Cancer to Tropic of Capricorn.
+Inking faulty print blue color A fussy tree only grows in rainforests biotope or plantations that fall within 20 degrees of the equator; from Tropic of Cancer to Tropic of Capricorn.
 Outside this band no one succeeded so far.